fhem/fhem-rhasspy/README.md

   If a simple text is returned, this will be considered as response.\
   For more advanced use of this feature, you may return an array.
 First element of the array will be interpreted as comma-separated list of devices that may have been modified (otherwise, these devices will not cast any events!
 See also the "d" parameter in *rhasspyShortcuts*).
 The second element is interpreted as response and may either be simple text or HASH-type data.
 This will keep the dialogue-session open to allow interactive data exchange with Rhasspy.
 An open dialogue will be closed after some time, default is 20 seconds, you may alternatively hand over other numeric values as third element of the array.
+  Note: There are some example myUtils files available in svn/contrib.
+Check these for further information on how data can be handed over from and to RHASSPY.

 * **rhasspyShortcuts**\
   Define custom sentences without editing Rhasspy sentences.ini.\